Caflo/shellcode-api-revealer/README.md

 # shellcode-api-revealer
- Fast tool to get instanly API names from hashes.
+ Fast tool to get instanly common API names from hashes used by the shellcode.

 # usage
 `